-Before proceeding, you must first test whether the inverter was successfully installed.
-Use the functional test below to test the inverter, and then perform the GFCI test that follows to ensure the protection device is functioning properly.
+Before proceeding, test whether the inverter was successfully installed.
+Use the functional test below to test the inverter, and then perform the GFCI test that follows to ensure the protection device is functioning properly (if applicable).

 2.5.1 Inverter Functional Test